VSteshenko/drogular/docs/reference/actions/README.md

 # Actions

-The Actions API handles application commands submitted through POST routes.
+The Actions API handles request-oriented endpoints that return `ActionResult`.
+POST actions are the normal command/mutation path, while GET actions are available for read-only endpoints that need the Action API rather than Page rendering.

 An action receives an `ActionContext`, reads request data or application services, performs application logic, and returns an `ActionResult`.
 The router converts that result into a Drogon HTTP response.